Phantom (character): Unauthorized versions

 At least three unauthorized Phantom movies were made in Turkey.
 Two were made in 1968 and both were titled Kızıl Maske (the Turkish name for the Phantom, translated as "Red Mask").
 The Phantom was played by Ismet Erten and Irfan Atasoy.
 The costume worn by Irfan Atasoy bears little resemblance to the one seen in the comic strip, but the uniforms worn by Ismet Erten and in Kızıl Maske'nin Intikamı (Revenge of the Red Mask), released in 1971, stayed close to the original outfit.

 Television

 1961 pilot

 An unaired color Phantom TV-pilot was made in 1961 starring Roger Creed as the Phantom, with Lon Chaney Jr. and Paulette Goddard as the antagonists, and Richard Kiel as the assassin "Big Mike".
 Called "No Escape", the pilot saw the Phantom breaking up a slave camp in the jungle.

 Made on a limited budget, the pilot features fight scenes and the Phantom terrorizing villains in the jungle.
 Writer John Carr originally wrote four episodes, but because the pilot was not picked up by a network, the remaining three were never filmed.
 Actress Marilyn Manning had originally been cast as Diana Palmer, but never appeared in the pilot.
 Devil, Hero, and the Jungle Patrol all appear throughout the course of the story.

-The pilot was shown at the Mid-Atlantic Nostalgia Convention in 2008 and has also been shown at Comic Con in San Diego.
+The pilot was shown at the Mid-Atlantic Nostalgia Convention in 2008 and has also been shown at San Diego Comic-Con.

+Popeye Meets the Man Who Hated Laughter

+The Phantom made an appearance alongside other King Features characters in the 1972 animated movie Popeye Meets the Man Who Hated Laughter.